 \section{{$m$-CSP$[0,\tfrac{\pi}{2}]$} with Polynomial number of Time Slots}

 In this section, we extend our results to polynomial number of time slots $|\cT|$.
-We assume in this section that all demands lie in the first quadrant of the complex plane (i.e., $\phi \triangleq \max_k\arg(s_k)\le \frac{\pi}{2}$).
+We assume herein that all demands lie in the first quadrant of the complex plane (i.e., $\phi \triangleq \max_k\arg(s_{k,j}(t))\le \frac{\pi}{2}$ for $\forall~ t \in \cT$).
 We provide a reduction to the unsplittable flow problem on a path with bag constraints \mbox{\sc (bag-UFP)} for which recent approximation algorithms are developed in the literature (see, e.g., \cite{Grandoni2015, chakaravarthy2014improved, elbassioni2012approximation}).
-We remake that {\sc bag-UFP} considers only real-valued demands, wherein {\sc $m$-CSP} demands are complex-valued.
+We remark that {\sc bag-UFP} considers only real-valued demands, whereas in {\sc $m$-CSP} demands are complex-valued.
 We will show that such reduction will increase the approximation ratio of {\sc bag-UFP} by a constant factor of $\cos \tfrac{\phi}{2}$, where $\phi\le \tfrac{\pi}{2}$ is the maximum argument of any demand.
 We will need the following further assumption to accommodate the setting of {\sc bag-UFP}: \begin{itemize} \item all demands are constant over time: $s_{k,j}(t) = s_{k,j}(t')$ for any $t,t' \in T_j$.
-To simplify notations, we will write $s_{k,j}$ to denote the unique demand over all time steps $T_j$. \end{itemize} For convenience, we will call our problem {\sc $m$-CSP$'$} when restricted with the above assumption.
+To simplify notation, let $s_{k,j}$ denote the unique demand over all time steps $T_j$. \end{itemize} For convenience, we shall refer to the problem as {\sc $m$-CSP$'$} when restricted with the above assumption.
 When all demands in {\sc $m$-CSP$'$} are real-valued, the problem is called \mbox{\sc bag-UFP}.
-We can approximate an instance of {\sc $m$-CSP$'$} by an instance of ($\textsc{bag-UFP}$) defined as follows: We note that the absolute of the sum in Cons.~\raf{mc1} is replaced in {\sc bag-UFP} by the sum of the absolutes in Cons.~\raf{rcon}.
-Thus all demands in {\sc bag-UFP} are real valued.
+We can approximate an instance of {\sc $m$-CSP$'$} by an instance of ($\textsc{bag-UFP}$) defined as follows: Note that the absolute of the sum in Cons.~\raf{mc1} is replaced in {\sc bag-UFP} by the sum of the absolutes in Cons.~\raf{rcon}.
+Thus all demands in {\sc bag-UFP} are real-valued.

 We denote by {$\textsc{$m$-CSP}^{\ast}$} (resp., $\textsc{bag-UFP}^{\ast}$) the linear relaxation of {$\textsc{$m$-CSP}'$} (resp., {$\textsc{bag-UFP}$}), that is, when $x_{k,j} \in [0,1]$ for all $k\in \cN$, $j\in D_k$.
 Let $\OPT$ and $\overline{\OPT}$ be the optimal objective values of {\sc $m$-CSP$'$} and {\sc bag-UFP} respectively.
-Also denote by $\OPT^*$ and $\overline{\OPT}^*$ the optimal objective value of $\textsc{$m$-CSP}^{\ast}$ and $\textsc{bag-UFP}^{\ast}$ respectively.
+Also denote by $\OPT^*$ and $\overline{\OPT}^*$ the optimal objective value of $\textsc{$m$-CSP}^{\ast}$ and $\textsc{bag-UFP}^{\ast}$, respectively.

 We will show in Lemma~\ref{lem:nba} and Theorem~\ref{thm:poly1} below that one can use the algorithms developed for {\sc bag-UFP} with bounded integrality gap to obtain approximate solutions to {\sc $m$-CSP$'[0,\frac{\pi}{2}]$}.